wofsauge/IsaacDocs/beta/docs/Entity.md

 ### HitPoints {: aria-label='Variables' }
 #### float HitPoints  {: .copyable aria-label='Variables' }

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     The HitPoints value is not decremented immediately upon taking damage like you would expect.
 Rather, it is only updated on the frame after the entity takes damage.
 ___
 [ ](#){: .abp .tooltip .badge }
 ### Index {: aria-label='Variables' }